-Those who have five to nine years of work experience see average pay of $14.88 per hour.
-The largest slice of the United Bank workforce (48 percent) has been working for one to four years and earns, on average, about $10.24 per hour.
+For those with five to nine years of experience, average earnings amount to about $14.88 per hour.
+When we consider tenure, a substantial portion of employees (48 percent) have been working for one to four years and make around $10.24 per hour on average.

 Certifications and Degrees

-Notary Publics are compensated at a much higher rate than non-authorized workers, bringing in close to around $14.00 per hour.
-The best paid folks at United Bank have a Bachelor's Degree, earning $9.50 per hour.
+Notary Publics are compensated at a much higher rate than non-authorized workers, bringing in close to $14.00 per hour.
+United Bank compensates Bachelor's Degree-holders the most at approximately $9.50 per hour.

 Benefits and Perks